devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 {{% /notice %}}

 - Hover your mouse over **build** task and click the **+** at the right side side of it, to add a task
-- This will open a task selector where you can choose to add your **rox-image-check**
+- This will open a task selector where you can choose to your **rox-image-check** and double-click to add it to the pipeline
 - To add the required parameters from the pipeline for the task, click the **rox-image-check** task.
 - A form with the parameters will open, fill it in: